Sniffing a glass of wine is one of the greatest pleasures of tasting. But identifying the aromas can be a difficult task especially for beginners.

 Approach this in three stages:

 FIRST NOSING - Without swirling the wine in the glass take your first sniff.
-What you’re trying to identify here is whether there are any undesirable smells and then capture the delicate, volatile aromas of the
+What you’re trying to identify here is whether there are any undesirable smells and then capture the delicate, volatile aromas of the wine that are present in the

 Our first contact with wine is visual and a lot can be revealed about a wine from its appearance.